eslint/eslint/docs/rules/object-shorthand.md

 * `"methods"` ensures the method shorthand is used (also applies to generators).
 * `"properties` ensures the property shorthand is used (where the key and variable name match).
 * `"never"` ensures that no property or method shorthand is used in any object literal.
+* `"consistent"` ensures that either all shorthand or all longform will be used in an object literal.
+* `"consistent-as-needed"` ensures that either all shorthand or all longform will be used in an object literal, but ensures all shorthand whenever possible.

 You can set the option in configuration like this: